jfriedlein/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch/README.md

 4. Now you can freely modify the annotation content and afterwards execute the script "H2a Freeplane" (e.g. by hotkey "alt+h") again to write your changes back into the pdf to synchronise both.
 <img src="https://github.com/jfriedlein/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch/blob/main/docu/Exemplary%20pdf%20with%20loaded%20annotations%20after%20some%20manual%20cleaning.png" width=50% height=50%>

 5. If you select one of the annotation nodes and execute the script "H2a Open Pdf on Annot Page" (e.g. by "alt+p" or clicking the button symbol at the front of an annotation node which needs to be selected), you can open the pdf directly jumping to the page where the selected annotation is located.
 Note that you will have to enter the paths to your desired pdf-viewer in the "h2aOpenPdfOnAnnotPage.groovy" script to be able to use it.
+By default, the script uses the default pdf viewer set on your PC to make sure the pdf can be opened.
+However, some pdf viewers might not support jumping to the annotation page, so you can choose your desired pdf viewer and the paths and commands inside the h2aOpenPdfOnAnnotPage.groovy script.

 <img src="https://github.com/jfriedlein/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch/blob/main/docu/Exemplary%20PDF%20after%20h2a%20and%20some%20manual%20cleaning.png" width=50% height=50%>

 6. You can continue to add annotations in the pdf, delete them, change existing annotations, etc. and use the script "H2a Freeplane" to synchronise Freeplane and the PDF.

+7. After running h2aFreeplane on a pdf, the keyword "h2a" is added to the "keywords" field of the pdf metadata.
+This can be displayed e.g. in a file explorer to already see there whether a file has already been processed by h2aFreeplane.
+For windows file explorer [PDF Property Extension](https://coolsoft.altervista.org/en/pdfpropertyextension#technicaldetails) can enable showing pdf metadata.
+For Linux ...?

-7. In case of any problems, error messages should pop-up.
+8. In case of any problems, error messages should pop-up.
 In case of issues please create an "Issue" here in GitHub.
 Moreover, the Freeplane log files (open via Tools->Open user directory->logs->log.0) also give some information on the process of the script.

 ## Software scheme
 Freeplane -> groovy script as interface -> python executables processing the pdf